ethanbond64/medicalLogger/README.md

  - formContent - string  - all content in the document (for search) (generated)
  - formInfo - json  - future feature(generated)
  - path (path in uploads folder)

+Routes:
+- Upload - accept a file/file image, scrape it, safe to db
+- List - list all contents in the db, ideally with search - use query params
+- Share - Get a list of files (or if no time default list of all files) add ass query params to the list url - return this link

+CV -> just scrape all words off of the file